mahdi-shafiei/STAT-4830/index.md

 For lecture notes see [table of contents](toc.md).

-**Discord server:** I'll invite you to the course's Discord server once the course starts.
-If you join late and do not have an invite, email me from your Penn email and I'll add you.
+**ED/Canvas:** If you have not been added to the course on ED or Canvas, please email me from your Penn email and I'll add you.

 **Office Hours:** Tuesdays 12:30-1:30 PM